-Quality Accounting is looking at moving back into the office following the COVID-19 enforced closure.
-However, we would like to introduce some guidelines to help keep both staff and clients safe.
+Quality Accounting is back in the office following the COVID-19 enforced closure.
+However, we would like to introduce some guidelines to help keep staff and clients safe.
 We would like everyone to:

 Please do not visit the office if you are feeling unwell, or if a close associate has recently suffered from illness.